MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-agent-chat-mobile.md

 1. Send the message to the Sales agent.
 1. When prompted, select the CRM record where you want to save the note, and then confirm.

+## Summarize emails with CRM insights

+Use Sales agent chat to summarize emails and view related CRM insights in one place.
+This helps you quickly understand conversation context, account activity, and next best actions without switching apps.
+You can also ask follow-up questions in chat to get more details from Sales agent and your CRM data.

+1. In Outlook mobile, open an email, and then [open Sales agent](#from-outlook-mobile).
+1. Enter a prompt in the Sales agent chat to summarize the email.
+For example, "Summarize this email and show me related CRM insights."

+    The Sales agent generates a summary of the email and related sales insights.

+1. Ask follow-up questions in chat to get more detail from Sales agent and your CRM data.

 ## Prepare for your meetings on the go

-You can see upcoming meetings and their details directly from the Sales agent on your mobile app, so you're always ready before you join.
+You can prepare for upcoming meetings and review recaps from past meetings directly in Sales agent on mobile.

-On the Sales agent home screen, swipe left to see a list of your upcoming meetings.
-Tap any meeting to open the [detailed meeting preparation view](meeting-prep.md#detailed-meeting-preparation-view) with details such as highlights, CRM record summary, and AI-generated insights.
+On the Sales agent home screen, swipe left to open your meetings list.

+- Under **Prepare for upcoming meetings**, tap any meeting to open the [detailed meeting preparation view](meeting-prep.md#detailed-meeting-preparation-view) with details such as highlights, CRM record summary, and AI-generated insights.
+- Under **Recap past meetings**, tap any meeting to open its recap.
+The recap includes meeting information such as the meeting title, time, and a direct link to open the recap in Teams.
+It also displays **Key takeaways** that summarize the most important meeting outcomes.

 ## Update opportunities with voice